maurock/DeepSDF/README.md

 ```
 bash create_directories.sh
 ```
-This repository uses Python 3.8, PyTorch 1.9, skicit-image.
+This repository uses Python 3.8, PyTorch 1.9, scikit-image.
 Additional instructions to install the required packages will be added soon.

 The package `mesh_to_sdf` is used to collect data:
 ```